Do I need a personal pension?

-If you don't have the option of a company pension, perhaps because you're self-employed, you can still take out a pension in addition to the state pension through a 'personal pension'.
+If you don't have the option of a company or workplace pension, perhaps because you're self-employed, you can still save for your retirement through a 'personal pension'.

 Personal pensions work by you paying in a set amount each month to your chosen pension provider.
 Your best bet to find the right provider to suit your needs is by taking financial advice.

 You'll receive a fixed pension pot when you retire, to spend on an annuity or to go into pension drawdown (explained below).
 Since April 2015, you have been able to withdraw all the money, although it will be taxed as income.

 The fund will grow according to your contributions and how the funds the pension is invested in perform.
 For more on how investments work, read our How to invest guide.

 They are ideal for people who don't belong to workplace pensions, such as the self-employed, or people who have taken time off work to care for children or relatives.